 There also is a modest warmwater fishery, with largemouth bass, sunfish, yellow perch and bullhead catfish present.

 The ponds are easily accessible in the Empire area in the city of Coos Bay.

 A 250-acre lake among the dunes just north of Coos Bay, Horsfall has plenty of yellow perch and also contains largemouth bass and bullhead catfish.

 Johnson Mill Pond

-This 100-acre log pond is a very good warmwater fishery with largemouth bass, sunfish, yellow perch and bullhead catfish.
+This 100-acre pond also known as Johnson Log Pond is often stocked with trout in the early season and also offers a very good warmwater fishery with largemouth bass, sunfish, yellow perch and bullhead catfish.